German Residence Permit After Divorce

 German Immigration and Family Lawyers

-Third-country citizens who have obtained a German residence permit based on their marriage to a German or other EU citizen face a further challenge after divorce, as their residence status in Germany may be reassessed after the end of the marriage.
-This is a serious hurdle, as the legal framework for remaining in Germany depends on various factors and must always be assessed individually.
+Third-country nationals who obtained their German residence permit based on marriage to a German citizen or another EU citizen face additional challenges after divorce in Germany.
+Once the marriage ends, the residence status undergoes reassessment.
+This presents a serious hurdle, as the legal framework conditions for remaining in Germany depend on various factors and must always be assessed individually.

 You are here: Home » Legal Services in Germany » German Immigration Lawyer for Private & Business Clients » German Residence Permit After Divorce